 And this is what Wozibobo’s going to try to get you to know how to play the same things that allowed these great guitarists to become what they were.
 For that, here at GPAP you will find exercises that will help you master different facets of this style from scratch.
 These tasks include everything you need to learn to sound like a pro: rhythms, plucks, licks, solos, turnaround etc.

 In addition, all these tutorials can be played with both electric, acoustic, Spanish or classical guitar.
 Normally you will see Wozibobo in the videos that I play with an electric, but it is only because it is easier for me to prepare the videos with it.

 If you also want to learn to play other styles on the guitar or simply improve, do not hesitate to browse the entire web.

 Blues is a musical style characterized by having a basic structure from which it develops.
 That is why it is very important that when you start with this style you are clear about things like that it is a twelve bar blues or that it is to play atresillado.

 On the other hand, the scales that are used in the origin of the blues are very clear what they are and at this novice level it is essential to begin to know them, but be careful! you have to learn them little by little.

 Blues has some basic bar structures that limit the number of bars it has.
 This means that a first classification of a blues is based on the number of measures used in each of the turns of its chord wheel.

 Blues rhythms any beginner has to know how to play

 Once you have understood the different structures that a Blues can have on the guitar, it is time to start practicing them.
 In the following you will use the previous structures together with the rhythms and chords that every beginner in Blues has to know.
-Of course, I am updating this list of exercises so that in this way your knowledge is increasing.
+Of course, Wozibobo is updating this list of exercises so that in this way your knowledge is increasing.
 To make everything easier to play in these rhythms, you are going to use capoless chords and typical Blues structures.

 Your first blues beat